silicontwin/arborist-api/README.md

 ---

-# Preparing for AWS Lambda:
+# Preparing for AWS Lambda
 When deploying to AWS Lambda, we'll use `mangum` to wrap our FastAPI application.
 We'll need to modify the `main.py` to include:

 ```python
 from mangum import Mangum
 # FastAPI app code here
 handler = Mangum(app)
 ```